 A recent empirical study by Juanuário & Naik (2014), ‘Testing for Adverse selection in life settlements: The secondary market for life insurance policies’, suggests that “the primary determinant of returns across life settlement contracts is not adverse selection relative to underlying life expectancies, but other economic phenomena such as cost-benefit trade-off, bequest motive, the convexity of premiums, diversification of unique risks and mitigation of life expectancy estimation risk.
 Additionally, through testing a sample of 9,002 life insurance policies the authors suggest that even if the life expectancy estimates were extended by 36 months the sample still showed a positive return for that portfolio sample.”

 Without stating the obvious, but we will anyway, the success of a life settlements portfolio has everything to do with the policies and not just the LE’s.
 We are talking about how each individual policy has a role to play in the success of the fund.
 Each life insurance policy which is added needs to be considered on a policy by policy basis and how it complements other policies in order to play a fundamental role in returns.

-Clearly traditional forms of evaluating a performance of an investment will not give you the best assessment of investing in a life settlements fund.
-By not displaying a more holistic and asset specific valuation of the investment you are not doing the asset class any justice.
+Clearly traditional forms of evaluating the performance of an investment will not give you the best assessment of investing in a life settlements fund.
+By not displaying a more holistic and asset-specific valuation of the investment you are not doing the asset class any justice.

-Although it appears to be a simple asset class there is a lot more involved to constructing a successful portfolio then just the LE’s.
+Although it appears to be a simple asset class there is a lot more involved in constructing a successful portfolio than just the LE’s.
 Don’t make simplistic assumptions and find an experienced fund manager willing to assist you in the right direction.

 As always we wish you well with your life settlement investment opportunities and if you want to learn more about investing in this asset class please contact us.